 11.12 Exclusion of Family Members from a Conference

-The worker concerned must indicate which of the grounds it believes are met and the information, or evidence, the request is based on.
-The chair must consider the representation carefully and may need legal advice.
+The worker concerned must indicate which of the grounds they believe are met and the information, or evidence, the request is based on.
+The Chair must consider the representation carefully and may need legal advice.

-If, in planning a conference, it becomes clear to the chair that there may be conflict of interests between the children and parents, the conference should be planned so that the welfare of the child can remain paramount.
-This may mean arranging for the child and parents to participate in separate parts of the conference and for separate waiting arrangements to be made.
-Any exclusion period should be for the minimum duration necessary and must be clearly recorded in the conference record.
+If it becomes clear to the Chair that there may be conflict of interests between the children and parents or other family members, the conference should be planned so that the welfare of the child can remain paramount.
+This may mean arranging for the child and parents or other family members to participate in separate parts of the Conference and for separate waiting arrangements to be made.
+Any exclusion period should be for the minimum duration necessary and must be clearly recorded in the Conference Record.

-Where a parent is on bail, or subject to an active police investigation, it is the responsibility of the chair to ensure that the police can fully present their information and views and also that the parents participate as fully as circumstances allow.
-This may involve the chair and police having a confidential meeting prior to the conference to agree a way of managing the process and the information.
+Where a parent or family member is on bail, or subject to an active police investigation, it is the responsibility of the Chair to ensure that the police can fully present their information and views and also that the parents or family members participate as fully as circumstances allow.
+This may involve the Chair and police having a confidential meeting prior to the conference to agree a way of managing the process and the information.

-The decision of the chair over matters of exclusion is final regarding both parents and the child(ren).
+The decision of the Chair over matters of exclusion is final regarding parents, family members and children

-If the chair has decided, prior to the conference, to exclude a parent, this must be communicated to the parent prior to conference, ideally in writing.
-If this is not possible then the Chair must still confirm in writing the reasons for their decision.
+If the Chair has decided, prior to the conference, to exclude or limit attendance by a parent or family member, this must be communicated to that person prior to Conference, ideally in writing.
 The social worker should have prepared the parent for the possibility that this may occur.

-The parent must be informed about how to make their views known, how (s)he will be told the outcome of the conference and about the Complaints by Service Users Procedure.
-The parent should be advised on the possibility of preparing a contribution for the conference e.g. a letter, others attending on her/his behalf e.g. solicitors, advocate.
+The parent or family member must be informed about how to make their views known, how they will be told the outcome of the conference and about the Complaints by Service Users Procedure.
+The parent or family member should be advised of the options for contributing to the Conference.

-Those excluded should be provided with a copy of the social worker's report to the conference (three working days before an Initial Conference and five working days before a Review Conference) and be provided with the opportunity to have their views recorded and presented to the conference.
+Those excluded should be provided with a copy of the social worker's report to the conference, with sensitive information redacted if necessary, (three working days before an Initial Conference and five working days before a Review Conference) and the social worker should provide them with the opportunity to have their views recorded and presented to the Conference.

-If a decision to exclude a parent is made, this must be fully recorded in the minutes.
-Exclusion from one conference is not reason enough in itself for exclusion from a further conference.
+If a decision to exclude a parent is made, this must be fully recorded in the Conference Record.
+Exclusion from one Conference is not necessarily a reason for exclusion from a further Conference.